aarondodd/aws-cdk-rdsprivatelink-demo/README.md

 ## Testing

 In the AWS account listed under "principals_to_share_with", you can create an EC2 instance that can route to the Endpoint you created and use the MySql cli to connect.

+## Enhancements

+Below are ideas for taking this further, especially if production-izing:
+1. Instead of using "allowed_principals" in the privatelink_stack.py and specifying an array principals, leverage AWS Resource Access Manager (RAM) and share with an AWS Organization or OU.
+2. Move the props dictionary to AWS Systems Manager (SSM) Parameter Store or at least source from a separately managed configuration file so adding/removing shared accounts doesn't requiring editing the core stack.
+3. Create a multi-account CDK and a stack to create the endpoint in the consumer account.